xeno-by/dotsublime/Packages/Ensime/README.md

 4. Configure Ensime.

     a.
-Use `Preferences > Package Settings > Ensime` to customize different aspects of this plugin.
+Use `Preferences > Package Settings > Ensime` to configure different aspects of this plugin.

     b.
-If you want to use Ctrl+Click for `Go to Definition`, invoke `Preferences > Package Settings > Mousemap - Default` and either uncomment the relevant entry or copy it to your custom mousemap.
+By default Ensime customizes mouse bindings.
+It makes Ctrl+Click invoke `Go to Definition` and Alt+Click stand for `Inspect Type at Point`.
-       (Warning: this is an experimental feature, it might work incorrectly with other Sublime plugins).
+       If you want to disable these bindings or change them bindings to something else, adjust the config at `Preferences > Package Settings > Mousemap - Default`.

 ## How to use?